The Daily Dose: Daily Oppas (Part 2)

 Cha Eun-woo is so utterly, so breathtakingly beautiful that people run the risk of obsessing over his looks and fail to notice that this man is also ridiculously talented.
 His elven features portray him as an ethereal, other-worldly being that was sent down from the heavens to shock and awe us with his beauty.
 All he needs to do is to look at you and smile, and I guarantee you will be living the rest of your life as a puddle of uwus.
 Fans, castmates, and even veteran MCs just end up gushing when he arrives.

-His looks are so captivating that you may overlook that he’s actually a very talented and emotionally evocative singer, as a member of boy group ASTRO.
+His looks are so captivating that you may overlook that he’s a very talented and emotionally evocative singer, as a member of boy group ASTRO.
 It’s worth watching a clip of him singing Ben&Ben’s “Kathang Isip” during his 2019 Manila Fan Meet (fun fact: he studied in the Philippines for six months back in elementary!).
 He also excels at playing the piano and songwriting, which he demonstrated in the YouTube Originals drama "Top Management."
 He was also the ace player in the basketball reality show "Handsome Tigers."
 Seriously, what did he do in his previous life to warrant such an abundance of talent?

 With all these things under his belt, you’d think he’d be arrogant—but he’s a shy introvert who even admitted to never having the courage to confess to his school crush.
 Most people may know him from his most recent starring role as tsundere Suho in “True Beauty,” but he’s been cutting his teeth as an actor as far back as 2014, even before his official debut with ASTRO.
 More seasoned fans will recognize him from “My ID is Gangnam Beauty,” his first starring role.
-Since then he’s been a regular in the k-drama circuit, gaining leading roles in shows every single year (“Rookie Historian Goo Hae-ryung,” “True Beauty”).
-He’s also a regular cast member in the variety show “Master in the House” / “All the Butlers": There’s no reason for this young oppa’s meteoric rise not to continue its trajectory!
+Since then he’s been a regular in the K-drama circuit, gaining leading roles in shows every single year (“Rookie Historian Goo Hae-ryung,” “True Beauty”).
+He’s also a regular cast member in the variety show “Master in the House” / “All the Butlers."
+There’s no reason for this young oppa’s meteoric rise not to continue its trajectory!

 February 19: Park Hyung-sik (박형식), The Boyfriend

-From the way his eyes turn into adorable crescent moons when he laughs, to the intense gaze that can melt you when he stares into the camera, or the captivating innocence he exudes when his eyes go wide, it’s evident Park Hyung-sik was created by the gods with extra doses of irresistible boy-next-door charm.
+From the way his eyes turn into adorable crescent moons when he laughs to the intense gaze that can melt you when he stares into the camera, or the captivating innocence he exudes when his eyes go wide, it’s evident Park Hyung-sik was created by the gods with extra doses of irresistible boy-next-door charm.

 And that’s before you even hear him sing.
 Endowed with what should be an illegal amount of talent, Park Hyung-sik inevitably finds success in all areas of his life.

-After successfully debuting as a member of idol group ZE:A in 2010, he appears to have found his true calling in the world of acting.
+After successfully debuting as a member of idol group ZE:A in 2010, he appears to have found his true calling in acting.
 Following notable roles in “The Heirs” (2013) and the weekend drama “What Happens to My Family?”
 (2014-15), his breakthrough projects came: “Hwarang” (2016-17), where he met some of his closest celebrity friends, and “Strong Woman Do Bong-Soon” (2017), his wildly successful first lead role that earned him the “romantic comedy king” title.
 When it came time for his big screen debut—the legal film “Juror 8” (2019)—he delivered and brought home the Best New Actor award at the Korean Association of Film Critics Awards.

 His real charm, though, lies in his affable personality.
 To the entertainment industry, he may be the multi-talented kpop-idol-turned-romantic-comedy-king.
-But to the people he works with on set, he’s a human vitamin, energizing any room he walks into.
+But to the people he works with on set, he’s a human vitamin, energizing any room he enters.
 And to close friends in the Wooga Squad—with actors Park Seo-joon and Choi Woo-shin, and singers V from BTS and Peakboy—he’s family.

-After a successful post-military comeback drama with the zombie thriller “Happiness” (2021), he’ll have his charm and talents out on full display in the musical k-drama “Soundrack #1” opposite Han So-hee, streaming on Disney+ next month.
-We're eager to be charmed once more.
+After a successful post-military comeback drama with the zombie thriller “Happiness” (2021), he’ll takes his charm and talents out with Han So-hee in “Soundrack #1. ”We're eager to be charmed once more.

 February 20: Song Joong-ki (송중기), The Big Boss

 When Captain Yoo Si-jin first peeked from behind hospital curtains in the first episode of "Descendants of the Sun" (2016), an audible gasp reverberated across Asia.
-In that brief moment, millions were instantly drawn to the combination of intrigue, mystery and warmth emanating from his gentle face and expressive eyes.
+In that brief moment, millions were instantly drawn to the combination of intrigue, mystery, and warmth emanating from his gentle face and expressive eyes.

-But way before that record-breaking k-drama, the smart (he holds a business degree from the elite Sungkyunkwan University) and athletic (he was a short track speed skater in high school) actor was already making hearts flutter.
+But way before that record-breaking K-drama, the smart (he holds a business degree from the elite Sungkyunkwan University) and athletic (he was a short-track speed skater in high school) actor was already making hearts flutter.
 His charisma and comedic talent were on full display as a mischievous student in "Sungkyunkwan Scandal" (2010), as well as in the heart-warming rom-com "Penny Pinchers" (2011).

 The following year, he proved he had serious acting chops behind all that charm, transforming into "A Werewolf Boy" (2012) and into a scorned lover seeking revenge in "The Innocent Man" (2012).

-Naturally shy, and private, his co-workers all attest to how easy it is to get along with him.
-We see snippets of this fun-loving nature in his stint as the “brainy” and “enthusiastic” cast member of the hit variety show "Running Man".
+Naturally shy and private, his co-workers all attest to how easy it is to get along with him.
+We see snippets of this fun-loving nature in his stint as the “brainy” and “enthusiastic” cast member of the hit variety show "Running Man."

-In 2019, we saw him shed his youthful looks, and buff up to portray the would-be hero of a mythic ancient city in "Arthdal Chronicles".
+In 2019, we saw him shed his youthful looks and buff up to portray the would-be hero of a mythic ancient city in "Arthdal Chronicles".
 Who else can still be that attractive when covered in dirt and with unwashed hair?

 Yet despite the ups and downs of his career, Song Joong-ki remains focused and unfazed, with his trademark charm still radiating from every non-existent pore.
 From mischievous Running Man noona-killer to now as the mob boss Vincenzo, he continues to help set the standard for modern Asian masculinity that is all at once desired by women, envied by men, and set as the impossible standard by mothers everywhere for their future sons-in-law.